elliottcoops/MNIST-Neural-Network/README.md

 ## Key features

-- Coded by me from scatch in Python
+- Coded by me from scratch in Python
 - Supports any network architecture
 - Tested using the MNIST digits dataset
 - Uses both training and validation datasets